Holguin, Cuba: Ultimate Travel Guide

 Check out our Ultimate Cuba Packing List to help you pack for your trip – we’re sharing exactly what to bring to Cuba and what we never travel without.

-For a complete guide to the best casas particulares in the city of Holguin, check out our ultimate guide to where to stay in Holguin.
+For a complete guide to the best casas particulares in the city of Holguin, check out our ultimate guide casas particulares in Holguin

 Getting to Holguin

 Getting to Holguin is relatively easy – its capital city is a transportation hub and has frequent buses and shared taxis that pass through the city on a regular basis.
-Though rather isolated from nearby large cities, which makes for long bus or car rides, you won’t have any trouble getting to Holguin.
+These are some of the most common ways to get to Holguin.

 Holguin Airport

 Though tiny, the Frank Pais International Airport in Holguin has daily flights from other cities through Cuba, including Havana.
-The airport also has regular international flights, including frequent flights to cities in Canada, Latin America, and even Europe.
+The airport also has regular international flights, including frequent flights to cities in Canada, Latin America, the United States, and even Europe

 Havana to Holguin